Are you currently in high school, but want to take the fast track to a high-paying technical career? Ranken can give you a head start.

 You only need to meet a few requirements to be eligible for Ranken’s dual enrollment program:

-• Be able to participate in your designated program at Ranken’s campus during the required 4-hour timeframe each day
+• Have the ability to participate in your designated program at Ranken’s campus during the required 4-hour timeframe each day.

 • What Dual Enrollment high school programs are available?